CHENJIAR3/MAIBO/README.md

 The dataset is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

-Users may download and use the dataset in accordance with the terms of the CC BY 4.0 license and the data-use requirements described below.
+Users can download and use the dataset in accordance with the terms of the CC BY 4.0 license and the data-use requirements described below.

 ---